Likheet/aetheria-customer-forms/README.md

 - Any product that caused irritation/breakouts/redness?
 (Specify) — tag/chip input with suggestions

 ### Section D — Main Concerns (customer picks 1–3)
-- Main concerns list (choose up to 3):
+- Main concerns list (choose up to 3): MARK EMPTY IF ANY CONCERN NOT CHOSEN
-	- Acne ACNE (mark green if acne not chosen)
+	- Acne ACNE
 	- Pigmentation PIGMENTATION_UV
 	- Sensitivity SENSITIVITY
 	- Dullness TREAT AS BROWN PIGMENTATION IF MARKED AS PRIORITY
 	- Fine lines & wrinkles (aging) TEXTURE
-	- Bumpy TEXTURE ADD
 	- Large pores PORES
-	- Oiliness REMOVE
-	- Dryness REMOVE

 When a concern is selected the form shows follow-up questions specific to that concern: